Skip to content

 How many professional titles has Aaron Rai won?

-As of November 2025, Rai is a eight-time winner as a professional.
-He has three DP World Tour wins – the Honma Hong Kong Open, the Aberdeen Standard Investments Scottish Open and his most recent win, the Abu Dhabi HSBC Championship.
-Rai also has a sole PGA Tour victory, which came at the Wyndham Championship in 2024.
+As of May 2026, Rai is a nine-time winner as a professional.
+He has three DP World Tour wins – the Honma Hong Kong Open, the Aberdeen Standard Investments Scottish Open and the Abu Dhabi HSBC Championship.
+The Englishman’s most recent win, though, is his biggest – a major championship.
+He was victorious at the PGA Championship at Aronimink to become a major champion for the first time.

 Did you Know?